-Given the fact that an immunity applicant takes an unprecedented step of disclosing existence of a secret cartel unknown to the Commission at the given time, such company merits more certainty and flexibility than any subsequent applicants reacting to the launch of the Commission's cartel investigation.
+Given the fact that an immunity applicant takes an unprecedented step of disclosing existence of a secret cartel unknown to the Commission at the given time, such company merits more certainty and flexibility than any subsequent applicants reacting9 to the launch of the Commission's cartel investigation.

 In terms of flexibility afforded to the immunity applicants, the Commission leniency programme foresees a discretionary marker option, which is designed to preserve and protect applicant's place in a leniency queue for a definite period of time.
-Marker system caters for the needs of those immunity applicants who, for legitimate reasons (e.g. when a new management realised upon its appointment that the company was involved in a cartel) are not in the position to submit all necessary evidence and information at a given time, but are able to perfect their application within a certain specific time span.
-However, the markers are not available to the subsequent applicants, as the element of the 'race to the regulator' between the subsequent applicants would otherwise be compromised.
+Marker system caters for the needs of those immunity applicants who, for legitimate reasons (e.g. when a new management realised upon its appointment that the company was involved in a cartel) are not in the position to submit all necessary evidence and information at a given time, but are able to perfect their applicants, as the element of the 'race to the regulator' between the subsequent applicants would otherwise be compromised.